 Nelson Piquet Biography

 Nelson Piquet Biography: Nelson Piquet was born on August 17, 1952, in Rio de Janeiro, Brazil’s then-capital, as the son of Brazilian surgeon Estácio Gonçalves Souto Maior.
+As of 2024, he is 71 years old.
 In 1960, his father moved his family to Brazil’s new capital, Brasilia, and later became Minister of Health in Joo Goulart’s government.
 Piquet had two brothers, Alexis and Geraldo, and a sister Genusa.

 Nelson Piquet Wiki